 Oakland City University's campus is located in Oakland City, Indiana.
 Main offices are located in the Murray Administration building, at 138 N. Lucretia Street, Oakland City, IN 47760.
 Office hours are Monday - Friday, from 8:00 am to 4:30 pm.
-For more information about the university, call (812) 749-1222 or (800) 737-5125, or visit www.oak.edu.
+For more information about the university, call (812) 749-1222 or (800) 737-5125 or visit www.oak.edu.

-The university also offers Adult and Professional Studies and education programs across Indiana at Oakland City University Centers in Evansville, Rockport, Bedford, and Plainfield Indiana.
-For more information about these Centers, see the Offices and Contact information section of this catalog.
+The university also offers Adult and Professional Studies and education programs across Indiana at Oakland City University Centers in Evansville, Rockport, Bedford, and Plainfield.
+For more information about these Centers and other locations where programs are offered, see the Approved Locations section of this catalog.